cmaybon/tobii-stream-engine/README.md

 And make sure to check the license that is included in the zip when you download the `Tobii XR Native SDK`, as one might be more up-to-date than the other.

 # Install
-0. Install the Tobii software for your eye tracker.
-If you are using the Tobii Eye Tracker 5 it will come with the runtime.
+0. Install the Tobii runtime for your eye tracker.
+If you are using the Tobii Eye Tracker 5 it will come with the required software installs.
+   If you're using another product you will need to contact Tobii and request the PDK for that product.
 1. Add `tobii_stream_engine = "0.1.0"` to your `Cargo.toml` dependencies
 2. Download the [Tobii XR Native SDK](https://developer.tobii.com/download-packages/tobii-xr-native-sdk/)
 3. From the downloaded SDK, add `stream_engine/lib/tobii/tobii_stream_engine.lib` to `third_party/tobii/`